-“The Body Song” by English Singsing is the perfect way for your children to review body parts vocabulary terms while they get up and moving!
-Children tap, shake, and name different body parts while singing along to the lyrics.
-It is perfect for a themed brain break!
+“The Body Song” is the perfect way for your younger children to review body part-related vocabulary terms while they get up and moving!
+They can tap, shake, and name different body parts while singing along to the lyrics.
+Talk about a perfectly themed brain break!

 3. Parts Puzzles

-Assembling these challenging body parts puzzles will help children begin to learn where exactly those parts belong on their bodies!
-Students will build an entire body and a close-up of a face.
-Building with puzzles also helps children to develop their spatial awareness.
+Assembling these challenging body parts puzzles will help your children learn where exactly all our parts belong on our bodies!
+Building with puzzles is sure to also help them to develop their spatial awareness.

 4. Rock Faces

-Making faces from loose parts is a Reggio-inspired way to help students develop their body parts vocabulary.
-Help your little ones harness their powers of close observation and challenge them to make a self-portrait using the correct color of eyes, similarly shaped nose, mouth, etc.
+Making faces from loose parts is a Reggio-inspired way to help your pupils develop their body parts vocabulary.
+Help your little ones harness their powers of close observation and challenge them to make a self-portrait using eyes that are the same color as theirs, a similarly shaped nose, mouth, etc.

 5. The Brush Game

-Integrate literacy and multi-sensory science learning to bring this body parts concept to life!
+Integrate literacy and multi-sensory science learning to bring the concept of body parts to life like never before!
 As you read the story I Ain’t Gonna Paint No More aloud to students, you can have them use a clean brush to “paint” the same body parts as the child in the book.